xcp-ng/xcp-ng-org/docs/networking/networking.md

 ## 🔗 Bonds

-It's same as previous section, just check the "Bonded Network" and select multiple PIFs in the Interface selector.
+It's same as previous section, just check the "Bonded Network" and select multiple <abbr title="Physical Interface">PIF</abbr> in the Interface selector.
 You can either use VLANs or not, it doesn't matter!

 ## 🌐 Manage physical NICs